fabritrv/SESC/README.md

 **HOW TO USE**:
 1. Enter the folder that contains all of the source code of the contracts that you previously got using ContractCrawler
 2. Enter 'txt' if you files are saved as .txt or 'sol' if they're .sol
-3. Enter a keyword
+3. Select "search by keyword"
 4. Enter the number of results that you want to be displayed (if there are less contract available than the number you indicated, you will see all of the contracts that satisfy your search)

+It is also possible to delete or create the cache.
+If you want to create the cache you can enter 20 keywords and generate it in about 15 minutes.
+After that you can repeat the process.
+The bigger the cache, the faster the execution!
 SESC will the return a list of smart contracts that include your keyword.
 The first time you search for a keyword it might take a while.
 After that SESC creates and alphabetical local cache to make your future search faster.

-**v2.0**:
+**v2.x**:
 This new version introduces the possibility to indicate a number of contracts that the user wants to see.
-It also includes some changes under the hood: multithreaded search + more detailed outputs
+It also includes some changes under the hood: multithreaded search + more detailed outputs.
+Added the option to create and delete the cache.

 **NOTE**: